george24601/notes/arch/misc.md

+### column-oriented db
+Benefits include more efficient access to data when only querying a subset of columns (by eliminating the need to read columns that are not relevant), and more options for data compression.
+However, they are typically less efficient to insert new data.

+001, 002..etc being the internal rowid

+10:001,12:002,11:003,22:004;
+Smith:001,Jones:002,Johnson:003,Jones:004;
+Joe:001,Mary:002,Cathy:003,Bob:004;
+60000:001,80000:002,94000:003,55000:004;

+n a row-oriented system, indices map column values to rowids, whereas in a column-oriented system, columns map rowids to column values.
+ A row-oriented system can retrieve the row in a single disk read, whereas numerous disk operations to collect data from multiple columns are required from a columnar database.
+This is even more true for writing data into the database, especially if the data tends to be "sparse" with many optional columns.
+For this reason, column stores have demonstrated excellent real-world performance in spite of many theoretical disadvantages

+online transaction processing (OLTP)-focused RDBMS systems are more row-oriented, while online analytical processing (OLAP)-focused systems are a balance of row-oriented and column-oriented.

 ### Active record
 A database table or view is wrapped into a class.
 An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data